shaleen-wonder-ent/user-guides/E360_App_Modernize.md

 11. Does Contoso have a Kubernetes operations team today, or would this need to be built/hired?
 12. What is the experience level with Infrastructure-as-Code?
 (Terraform, Bicep, Pulumi?)
 13. Is there a preference for GitOps tooling?
-(ArgoCD, Flux, or custom?)
 14. What is the target SLA for the platform?
 (99.9%?
 99.95%?
 Per-client or platform-wide?)

 ---